blackfireio/player/docs/scraping.rst

             // ...
         }

-Extracted values can be used in expressions for subsequent requests via the as regular expression variables:
+Variables can be used in expressions for subsequent requests via the as regular expression variables:

 .. code-block:: php